Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 print("The sum of the Top performing Tracks that favors using the Spotify Chart is ", y) print("The sum of the Top performing Tracks that favors using the Apple Playlist is ", z)
 ```

-## October 28, 2024
+#### October 28, 2024
-#### Platform Popularity
 - So, using the .sum() is not that reliable since I am looking for the average track count in the Spotify playlist, Spotify charts, and Apple playlist.
 So I changed it from .add() to .mean().
 - The adjustments made in the code:
 ```
 spotify_playlist_count = spot_data['in_spotify_playlists'].mean()
 spotify_chart_count = spot_data['in_spotify_charts'].mean()